JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-struct-union-types-from-c.md

 ```
 </div>

 function.
-It helps to create a short-leaving memory allocation scope,
+It creates a short-living memory allocation scope,
-and to all allocations be cleaned up automatically at the end of the `block`.
+and all allocations will be cleaned up automatically at the end of the `block`.

-Our code to call functions with pointers will look like that:
+Our code to call functions with pointers will look like this:
 <div class="sample" markdown="1" mode="kotlin" theme="idea" data-highlight-only="1" auto-indent="false">

 ```kotlin